 First, an interactive expression analysis system needs to keep some local representation of personal identity over some time for reasonable performance in interaction (or in temporally integrated reporting) in order to make sense commercially.
 This means that even if the retailer chooses not to store the face image, the system could still be installed to allow for storing such data as the vectors of facial expression coordinates as internal system parameters (van Kuilenburg, Wiering, & den Uyl, 2005; see Figure 7A).
 Consequently, a veridical face reconstruction can still be produced and possibly lead to a given consumer's identification.
 For an example of such possible veridical face reconstruction, see Figure 7B, where the multi-layered superimposed 3D mesh on the actor's face represents the same facial expression coordinates from Figure 7A.
 However, as mentioned earlier, such face reconstruction is still not possible (Chen et al., 2015), and the face in Figure 7B is only possible to visualize because the original facial image was also recorded and stored.
-According to the Article 29 Working Party, the original facial image on Figure 7B would be a source of biometric data, while Figure 7A would be actual biometric data (2012).
+According to the Article 29 Working Party, the original facial image because of biometric data (2012).